 NORA patients run the gamut of ASA 1- ASA 4, whether they arrive as outpatients or inpatients.
 Their preoperative preparation can range from none to poor to excellent.

-The anesthesiology resident must learn to locate and synthesize pertinent notes, consultations, and laboratory data; and then apply skill, knowledge, communication, and professionalism to navigate NORA scenarios in keeping with the tenets of the Core Competencies for anesthesiology residency.
+The anesthesiology resident must learn to locate and synthesize pertinent notes, consultations, and laboratory data, and then apply skill, knowledge, communication, and professionalism to navigate NORA scenarios in keeping with the tenets of the core competencies for anesthesiology residency.

 Skill, familiarity, and organizational expertise in the NORA realm are key assets worth acquiring for individual success in both private practice and academic anesthesia settings.
 NORA case numbers and procedural complexity are destined to continue their rapid growth.